RichStone/richstone.github.io/_posts/2018-09-12-mind-transforming-conferences-and-meetups.md

 These are great insights into the industry and into current trends if you ask me.
 So, my final word:
 Just GOTO amazing, high-quality conferences as well as meet-ups.
-Thus, you can be a part of a great community and give it a chance to transform you as a developer and as a person.
-Let me know if I can meet you somewhere there.
-[My next GOTO meetup](https://www.meetup.com/de-DE/GOTO-Nights-Berlin/events/254552617/){:target=“_blank”}
- will be on the 10th of September, so see you there!
-If you are more into technical tweaks and tricks, I am also planning to attend the next PyData, Python Usergroup Berlin and a [Git/GitHub for Beginners Workshop](https://www.facebook.com/events/539269453179219/)){:target=“_blank”}
- (as a teacher)
 {: .text-justify}

 {% include mail-chimp.html %}